Tencent/omi/packages/omi-router/README.md

 | /user/:name | /user/dntzhang | `{ name: 'dntzhang' }` |
 | /user/:name/category/:category | /user/dntzhang/category/js | `{ name: 'dntzhang', category: 'js' }` |

+Note: If hash is empty, it will be automatically recognized as `/` 。

 ## With Query Parameter

 ```html